uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 -r "setPool1;pcalc2Test1(${nLoops},${nDim},'${slurm_ID}');exit;"
 ```

-The Matlab script `setPool1.m` gets the number of workers allocated by Slurm and
+The Matlab script `setPool1.m` gets the number of workers allocated by Slurm from
-uses that to create the pool of Matlab workers.
+the `numWorkers` shell variable and uses that to create the pool of Matlab workers.

 ```
 % Script setPool1.m
 % create a local cluster object pc = parcluster('local');

-% explicitly set JobStorageLocation to jpb-specific temp directory mkdir(strcat('/scratch/', getenv('USER'),'/slurmJobs/', getenv('SLURM_ID')));
+% explicitly set JobStorageLocation to job-specific temp directory mkdir(strcat('/scratch/',getenv('USER'),'/slurmJobs/',getenv('slurm_ID')));
-pc.JobStorageLocation = strcat('/scratch/', getenv('USER'),'/slurmJobs/', getenv('
+pc.JobStorageLocation = ...
-SLURM_ID'));
+     strcat('/scratch/', getenv('USER'),'/slurmJobs/', getenv('slurm_ID'));

-% start the matlabpool with maximum available workers
+% start the matlabpool with the available workers
 % control how many workers by setting ntasks in your sbatch script parpool(pc, str2num(getenv('numWorkers')))